• ROENFR

 f) receive from the Secretary General and keep a copy of the documents that make up the validation files of the members of the Plenary and the members of the specialized committees, for the party they represent;

-g) perform any other tasks entrusted by the Plenary, BEx, or by the president of CES, for achieving the objectives of CES.
+g) perform any other tasks entrusted by the Plenary, BEx, or the president of CES, for the achievement of CES objectives.

 CHAPTER XI